Understanding Music Scales

 1. Diatonic Scales - consist of tones and semi-tones.
-It is a seven note 'octave-repeating' scale consisting of 5 whole-steps (tones) and 2 half-steps (semitones) e.g., The 'C Major' diatonic scale would read as follows:
+They are a seven note 'octave-repeating' scale consisting of 5 whole-steps (tones) and 2 half-steps (semitones) e.g., The 'C Major' diatonic scale would read as follows:

 C - D - E - F - G - A - B - C (octave above the first C)